smpetersgithub/AdvancedSQLPuzzles/Microsoft Azure/Databricks Spark Hive Demo/readme.md

 ----

 #### SuppliersAndPartsDDL.sql
-Create schmea and create table statements to be executed in SQL Server
+Create schema and create table statements to be executed in SQL Server

 ----